Hitchin: Culture and community

 In March 2013 a poll in The Times voted Hitchin the 9th best town in the UK in which to live.

 Hitchin hosts an annual Arts and Music Festival with over 100 events taking place during the month.
 Hitchin Festival includes picnics, concerts, theatre, ghost walks, art exhibitions, comedy club, talks, summer fetes and fireworks.
 Since 2014, Hitchin has hosted a yarn festival.

 Music plays a very big part all year round with many venues hosting regular gigs.
-Hitchin Folk Club is one of the longest running and most respected clubs in the country meeting at The Cricket Pavilion, Lucas Lane on Sunday evenings; Hitchin Light Orchestra, Hitchin Symphony Orchestra and Hitchin Chamber Orchestra give regular concerts often in St Mary's Church and Hitchin Band perform around the country in brass band championship competition as well as the home town.
+Hitchin Folk Club is one of the longest running and most respected clubs in the country meeting at The Cricket Pavilion, Lucas Lane on Sunday evenings; Hitchin Light Orchestra, Hitchin Symphony Orchestra and Hitchin Chamber Orchestra give regular concerts often in St Mary's Church and Hitchin Band performs around the country in brass band championship competition as well as the home town.

 An independent music venue, Club 85, hosts an "eclectic mix of contemporary bands and DJs" in the area.

 There are three theatres in the town.
 The Factory Playhouse is located on Wilbury Way and is the theatre of Emil Dale Academy.
 They host several full-scale musicals each year with professional producers, directors, choreographers and West End musicians.
 The Market Theatre, Hitchin is a professional theatre, has a year-round programme including comedy plays, thrillers, historical shows, jazz nights and cocktail evenings.
 The Market Theatre is known for its annual Adult Panto (running between December and May) which also tours nationally.
 Additionally, the Queen Mother Theatre hosts the town's Bancroft Players, Big Spirit Youth Theatre and occasional visiting companies as well as Hitchin Films in the Richard Whitmore Studio.

 Hitchin Market remains one of the largest in the area with general markets every Tuesday and Saturday, a bric-a-brac and collectables market on Fridays, and a Sunday Car Boot.
 There are also Local Produce and Crafts specialist markets on the last Saturday of each month.
 A Lifestyle market is held on every second Saturday of the month, while infrequently there are occasional Art Markets.
 Hitchin Markets is also the venue for the annual Duck Race during Hitchin Festival.

 The town centre has a wealth of independent retailers in food and drink and fashion and the historic core is a place to find niche boutiques.
 Since 1995, Hitchin has benefited from award-winning town centre management and in 2009 established one of Hertfordshire's first Business Improvement Districts.

 In 2019 the town's centre was a finalist for England in the Visa/UK Government Great British High Street Awards.

 There are a number of organisations for young people, including 1066 Hitchin Squadron ATC, Hitchin Army Cadets, Sea Cadets Letchworth and Hitchin, as well as various scouting groups.

 The main burial ground for the town is Hitchin Cemetery on St. John's Road.